Switzerland Innovation

 Dr. René Buholzer, Interpharma

-Christian Mähr, UBS Switzerland AG
+Christian Mähr, UBS Switzerland Ltd

 Professor Joël Mesot, President of ETH Zurich